LLAW3301/docassemble-llaw33012019s2/README.md

 at [Flinders University](https://flinders.edu.au).
 From 2020 it will form part of the core Bachelor of Laws degrees taught at Flinders.

 This package was created for the 2019 Semester 2 class.
-As of writing (check the latest timestamp for this file) it is a work in progress.
+As of writing it is a work in progress.

 For any enquirires please contact [Mark Ferraretto](mailto:mark.ferraretto@flinders.edu.au) or on +61 8 7421 9816.